Discovery 2023: June 6-25

 “The care of the Earth is our most ancient responsibility.
 To cherish what remains of it and to foster its renewal is our only hope.”

--- Wendell Berry, author, activist and Discovery host in Carrollton, Kentucky
+-- Wendell Berry, author, activist and past Discovery host in Carrollton, Kentucky

-Every other year, EMHS offers students the opportunity to participate in a month-long, cross-country group learning experience about land and water resources.
+That is a cornerstone of the EMS Discovery program, which offers students the opportunity to participate in a month-long, cross-country group learning experience to dig deep into issues related to people, land and water resources.
 Students who have completed 10th, 11th or 12th grade apply to join approximately 25 other students and a team of leaders for this life-shaping experience which usually lasts much of the month of June.

 History of Discovery

-Myron Blosser ’79, long-time EMHS biology teacher, led the first Coast-to-Coast trip in 1998 from Harrisonburg High School.
+In 1998, Myron Blosser ’79, long-time EMHS biology teacher, led the first cross-country immersion experience for juniors and seniors, called Coast-to-Coast.

 Five years later, after joining the staff at EMS, he and Elwood Yoder lead a trip called Lewis and Clark.
 This biennial trip was later called Discovery.

-Myron led trips until 2013.
-Science teacher Lee Good, joined the trips in 2011 and 2013 and has taken leadership since then.
-He will lead his third trip summer 2019.
+Mr. Blosser led trips until 2013 with various faculty and staff joining to provide support.
+Science teacher Lee Good, joined the trips in 2011 and 2013 and then took leadership of trips in 2015, 2017 and 2019.